Investment guidelines might harm investors

 Regulators that are responsible for policing our industry are there to protect the general public.
 Rules have to be clear and enforced to set a minimum standard for all industry participants to follow.

-The problem arises because financial planning and investment advice is a practical solution on developing the best strategy for a specific client.
+The problem arises because financial planning and investment advice is a practical solution for developing the best strategy for a specific client.
 Rules implemented to protect everybody in some cases might not be appropriate for all investors.

 At the conference an example was given for a retired couple who were dependent on their investment portfolio to have income in order to make ends meet.
 For the purposes of this column we will assume the couple are both 70 years old.